 Siener van Rensburg was a Boer prophet famed for his visions during the Boer Wars, predicting significant South African events.

-His Anglo-Boer War visions
+Anglo-Boer War visions

-The Second Anglo-Boer War (1899–1902) was a defining period in van Rensburg’s life.
+The Second Anglo-Boer War (1899–1902) was a hugely important period in Siener’s life.

 Although he did not fight as a soldier, he accompanied the Boer forces, providing spiritual support and sharing his visions, which were often symbolic.